pinki08/Count-the-repeated-string/README.md

 # Count-the-repeated-string
-There is a given string and we have to find out the how many time the latters are repeating so we make the string wqual by adding the character.
+There is a given string and we have to find out the how many time the latters are repeating so we make the string equal by adding the character.